 Universal Credit is part of the government’s Welfare Reform and will be dealt with by the Department for Work and Pensions.
-You will find more detailed information and the online application form at GOV.UK: Universal Credit.
+For more details and to apply online, visit: Universal Credit (Gov.uk).

 Universal Credit will replace six existing benefits with a single monthly payment if you are out of work or on a low income.

-In Calderdale, from 14th June 2017, claims for Universal Credit can be made by everyone who would have previously made a claim for any of the benefits listed above unless:
+In Calderdale, from 14th June 2017, claims for Universal Credit can be made.
+This applies to everyone who would have previously made a claim for any of the benefits listed above, unless: